orancanoren/cryptoran/README.md

 ECB mode of operation is used in DES and AES, parametric mode of operations including CBC, CFB will be introduced later.
   </li>
   <li>
-Python's <i>random</i> library was used for PRNG, it uses linear congruential generators which are known to be cryptographically insecure
+Python's <i>random</i> library was used for PRNG, it uses linear congruential generators which are known to be cryptographically insecure.
+The <i>secrets</i> module was introduced in Python 3.6 which is claimed to be a module capable of generation cryptographically secure random numbers.
+Migration to this module will be done soon.
   </li>